 Polypoid Diseases of the Gastrointestinal Tract

-In collaboration with our gastroenterologists, we operate on children having such polypoid conditions as FAP (familial adenomatous polyposis), Peutz-Jegher's syndrome, Gardner's syndrome, Turcot's and others.
+In collaboration with our gastroenterologists, we operate on children having such polypoid conditions as FAP (familial adenomatous polyposis), Peutz-Jegher's syndrome, Gardner's syndrome, Turcot's, and others.

 Appendectomy, or removal of the appendix, is the most common emergency surgical procedure we perform on children.

-We care for children of all ages who are born with Hirschsprung's disease, a disease of the large intestine that causes severe constipation or intestinal obstruction.
+We care for children of all ages born with Hirschsprung's disease, a disease of the large intestine that causes severe constipation or intestinal obstruction.
 We perform both minimally invasive laparoscopic and open procedures to correct this condition and very rarely need to perform a colostomy.